Follow us on twitter - @DianneNewbury

 We often give presentations at conferences or meetings.
 Details can be found on our presentations page.

+All our publications are open access.
+Our publications from this year are shown below.
 For a full list of publications, please see publications page

 The SLI research project is funded by the Medical Research Council (MRC), the John Fell Fund and St John's College, Oxford.